justinbass/makocode/README.md

 A standard for color barcode printing with high density, designed for long-term archiving on paper or film.
 Self-contained clean-room implementation with no dependencies, single file.

 Stubborn and dense as a Shiba, with no fluff.
-Lovingly named after my Shiba Inu, Mako 🐕.
+Lovingly named after my Shiba Inu, Mako 🐕, and about as silly as him.

 Written entirely with codex-gpt-5.